Unix Shells Tutorial

 sh was proprietary and not open source, and Bash was created in 1989 to create a free alternative for the GNU project and the Free Software Foundation.
 Since projects had to pay to use the Bourne shell, Bash became very popular.

-Check those posts about each specific shell for more on their usage:
+Check those posts about each specific shell for more information on their usage: